janetruppert/janetruppert.github.io/1-professional-experience.markdown

 image: "/images/professional-experience-photo.JPG"
 ---

-I am a web developer, educator, and technology evaluator.

-Since 2021 I have worked as a Privacy Policy Evaluator with [Common Sense Media](https://www.commonsensemedia.org/)’s [Privacy Program](https://privacy.commonsense.org/), performing quantitative evaluations of legal policies and publishing written summaries to the program’s website.
+I have experience in privacy evaluation and mitigation, education, and web development.
+In my current role, I work with teams across Apple to evaluate data collection requests and apply privacy-preserving techniques.
+In the past, I have worked as a Privacy Policy Evaluator with [Common Sense Media](https://www.commonsensemedia.org/)’s [Privacy Program](https://privacy.commonsense.org/), performing quantitative evaluations of legal policies and publishing written summaries to the program’s website.

 I have taught several sections of Computational Reasoning I, an undergraduate Python computing course, as a teaching assistant and the primary instructor.